Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 _Prepare for Class:_

-* Task assigned to you by your research group in previous collaboratory.
+* Task assigned to you by your research group in previous collaboratory:

+*John:* work on MADAMIRA and sandbox tool.
+*Tobias:* continue refining scraping.
+*Aysha:* exploratory topic modeling and stemming.
+*Jake:* exploratory topic modeling.

 _In class:_